bihor/fp_masterquiz/Documentation/Index.rst

 		en,de

 	:Description:
 		A modern extension that offers Quiz, Polls and Tests.
-8 question-modes supported.
+7 question-modes supported.
+		It is the official successor extension of myquizpoll, but it is not backward compatible!
 Many features.

 	:Keywords:
 		quiz,test,poll,myquizpoll,myquizandpoll